alirezanet/Gridify/docs/guide/README.md

 - Supports query compilation
 - Supports collection indexes
 - Custom Operators
-- Compatible with ORMs specially Entity Framework
+- Compatible with ORMs, especially Entity Framework
 - Can be used on every collection that LINQ supports
-- Compatible with Object-mappers like AutoMapper
+- Compatible with object-mappers like AutoMapper

 ## Examples

-To better illustrate how Gridify works, I have prepared a few examples.
+To better illustrate how Gridify works, we've prepared a few examples:

-Be sure to check out these examples

 - [Using Gridify in API Controllers](../example/api-controller.md)
 - Coming soon ...

 ## Performance

-Filtering is the most expensive feature in gridify. the following benchmark is comparing filtering in the most known dynamic LINQ libraries.
-As you can see, gridify has the closest result to the native LINQ.
+Filtering can be the most expensive feature in Gridify.
+The following benchmark compares filtering in the most well-known dynamic LINQ libraries.
+As you can see, Gridify has the closest result to native LINQ:

 | Method           |         Mean |       Error |  Ratio |     Gen 0 |     Gen 1 | Allocated |
 |------------------|-------------:|------------:|-------:|----------:|----------:|----------:|